Read the Curl Pattern Before Treating It as Illness

 Flow That’s Too Strong

-This is universally one of the fastest and easiest fixes you can implement today.
+This is one of the fastest and easiest fixes you can test today.

-- Sponge pre-filter: High-quality, placed over filter intake
+- Sponge pre-filter: Placed over the intake when appropriate for your filter

-- Baffles or dense plants: Strategically placed to diffuse water current
+- Baffles or dense plants: Placed where they diffuse current without trapping waste

 Warm Water